 Thereafter, various capital appeals were managed by the College Council, until fundraising was formalised with the creation of the Bradfield Foundation in 1990.
 It is the Foundation and the generosity of its benefactors that pushed through transformative projects such as the Sports Complex, Science Centre and restoration of the Greek Theatre and has helped to turn Bradfield into the school that we see today.

-Development at Bradfield is about supporting the College’s vision for the future through our two principal campaigns:
+We support the College’s vision through our two principle fundraising campaigns:

 - Bright Futures – The Bradfield Bursary Campaign, which aims to give young people an opportunity to gain an outstanding education irrespective of family means and background , and